fullcalendar/fullcalendar/packages/bootstrap4/README.md

 ## Usage

-Instantiate a Calendar with the correct plugins and options:
+Instantiate a Calendar with the necessary plugins and options:

 ```js
 import { Calendar } from '@fullcalendar/core'